 Remote sensing is an effective and powerful way to monitor vegetation status, growth and biophysical parameters (Hunter et al., 2010; DeFries 2008; Ustin and Gamon 2010) and allow frequent acquisitions for multi temporal studies and reconstruction of historical time series in a cost-effective way (Coppin and Bauer 1994; Munyati 2000).
-The objective of the present research is to adopt remote sensing to obtain the information of vegetation in wetland of Liao River estuary.
+The objective of the

+10 present research is to adopt remote sensing to obtain the information of vegetation in wetland of Liao River estuary.

 Information on the wetland was acquired on June 3, 2017 from Landsat8 Operational Land Imager (OLI), provided by the USGS (https://glovis.usgs.gov/next/).
 Resolution of the images is 30m, with orbit number of 120/032.
 The images have undergone radiometric calibration, atmospheric correction and image cutting through ENVI 5.1 software (The Environment for Visualizing Images) before the classification.
-Firstly, the images were processed via the Radiometric Calibration tool, which creates the radiance images.
-Then, the atmospheric correction of resulting images was carried out by combining the meta data (solar azimuth angle, image center latitude and longitude, data acquisition time, band gain and band deviation, etc.) through FLAASH (fast line-of-sight atmospheric analysis of spectral hypercubes) Model (Yuan, et al., 2009).
-The focus of this section is on the upper reaches and the Pink Beach, where are vegetation-intensive areas.
+Firstly, the images were processed via the Radiometric Calibration tool, meta data (solar azimuth angle, image center latitude and longitude, data acquisition time, band gain and band deviation, etc.) through FLAASH (fast line-of-sight atmospheric analysis of spectral hypercubes) Model (Yuan, et al., 2009).
+The focus of this section is on the upper reaches and Pink Beach, where are vegetation-intensive areas.
 Therefore, the emphasis on information extraction is water body, shoal and vegetation.
-The NDVI (normalized difference vegetation index), MNDWI (modified normalized difference water index) and RI (Red index) are used to extract different objects, each index can be extracted for a class of feature information.
-Firstly, they were calculated based on the reflectance of each band of Landsat8 OLI sensor by using the band functions in ENVI software.
-Then, different thresholds were set to classify different features.
-Finally, the decision tree classification (Fig. 10) in ENVI classification tool was executed to realize the extraction of the water body, shoal and vegetation.
-Vegetation is divided into two categories: Phragmites communis and Suaeda heteroptera (Fig. 13).
-The stations of G1, G2, P1, P3 and P5 are presented in Fig. 11.
+The NDVI (normalized difference vegetation index), MNDWI